 Owning your life is not easy.
 It demands ruthless honesty, integrity, and a sense of justice.
 It means finding and sustaining a productive purpose.
 It means developing the self-esteem necessary to resist the siren calls of those voices who would have you take the easy path, the path of surrendering your life to others who would live it for you.
 It demands a moral code.

 The Undercurrent is proud to sponsor a series of articles, videos, and campus events organized around the slogan, “It’s Your Life.
 Own It.”
 Please sample the offerings on this web site and look to the external sources we recommend to learn more about the philosophical ideas that have motivated us to share our passion for self-ownership and the moral virtues it demands.

-The recorded video can be accessed at the top of this page.
+A recording of the debate will also be posted at the top of this page.

 In the final installment of Under the Surface, we summarize the implications of the earlier episodes.
 What one upholds when one affirms the importance of choosing one's own standards, of finding meaning in one's life, and being willing to fight for one's vision of what is meaningful, is a code of morality.
 But it is a code of morality unlike most conventional codes of morality.
 It is a code of the morality of self-interest.
 Subjects interviewed discuss what the self really is, what its interests are, and why pursuing these interest demands a rigorous set of standards.
 The most important of these standards is that we not sacrifice the interests of the self, not to anyone or anything else.